Updated on 5/18/2022

 What is Generalized Anxiety Disorder?

 Generalized anxiety disorder is a type of anxiety disorder that brings about feelings of intense worry or apprehension about everyday life, and interferes with a person’s ability to carry out their daily activities with ease.
-It is a common condition, which in any given year, affects over 6.8 million adults, in the United States alone.
+It is a common condition, which in any given year, affects over 6.8 million adults, in the United States alone, and can also be found in children.
 Women are twice as likely as men to be diagnosed with this condition.
 Learn more about anxiety in women.

 People who are affected by generalized anxiety disorder often find themselves unable to control the constant cycle of worry, even though they understand that the level of anxiety that they feel is not necessary in that situation.
 Sometimes, they may experience physical symptoms like headaches, fatigue, and trouble sleeping.
 In more serious cases, it can prevent a person from carrying out simple activities like leaving the house, and it can can affect their relationship with other people.